-Since being introduced in 2004, UEFA's issuing of club licences has seen standards raised across the board in European football.
+Raising standards across the board in European football.

 Article top media content

 Club licensing was first introduced as a set of criteria to be fulfilled in order for clubs to be eligible to participate in UEFA club competitions.
-Since the first licences were granted in 2004, it has developed into much more than that, and is now embedded into UEFA member associations' strategic plans for club development and improved governance.
-It has also become a fundamental consideration in the key decisions that clubs take, and how they operate.
+Since the first licences were granted in 2004, it has developed into much more than that, and is now embedded into UEFA member associations' strategic plans for club development and improved governance, as well as becoming a fundamental consideration in the key decisions that clubs take, and how they operate.

-The UEFA Club Licensing and Financial Fair Play Regulations are an ever-evolving set of requirements that continuously adapt to the European footballing landscape, on the basis that clubs competing in UEFA competitions should respect the same minimum requirements.
-Currently, club licensing contains 39 separate criteria that are structured around five pillars: sporting, infrastructure, personnel and administrative, legal and financial.
+The system is implemented through UEFA Club Licensing and Financial Fair Play Regulations on the basis that clubs competing in UEFA competitions should respect the same minimum requirements.
+The criteria included in the regulations are structured around five pillars: sporting, infrastructure, personnel and administrative, legal and financial.

 • Promote and continuously improve standards across all areas of football in Europe;